marviorocha/om30_project/README.md

 ## Enjoin the project

-I hope you enjoy my code writed in Ruby on Rails!
+I hope you enjoy my code written in Ruby on Rails!
 This was fun!
 Thank you so much!
-I wait your advance feedback: ([marviorocha@marviorocha.com](mailto:marviorocha@marviorocha.com))
+I wait for your advance feedback.